globocom/gitlab-ci-monitor/README.md

 ## Usage

-This project runs completely in the browser.
+This project runs completely online in the  browser only.
 It expects a few parameters in the query string:

 - **gitlab**: your gitlab server address (not needed if you deployed the monitor on the gitlab instance)